-Metadata refers to structured information that provides context and details about a dataset, such as its title, authors or creators, observed properties, instruments used, measurement and calibration details, uncertainty, and relevant keywords (Guenther and Radebaugh, 2004).
+Metadata refer to structured information that provides context and details about a dataset, such as its title, authors or creators, observed properties, instruments used, measurement and calibration details, uncertainty, and relevant keywords (Guenther and Radebaugh, 2004).
 It is often defined as data about data.
-Metadata serves two main purposes: first, it provides users with detailed descriptions about a dataset, helping them understand it; and second, it offers search keywords that make the dataset findable and retrievable.
-Overall, metadata is a crucial aspect of data management and is essential for subsequent data use.
+Metadata serve two main purposes: first, they provide users with detailed descriptions about a dataset, helping them understand it; second, they offer search keywords that make the dataset findable and retrievable.
+Overall, metadata are a crucial aspect of data management and are essential for subsequent data use.